 Take your friends and family on a self-guided public art walk through MidTown and downtown Reno.
 We have more than 80 murals painted by local, national and international artists.
 Check out some Burning Man art fresh off the Playa in Reno’s downtown Playa Art Park.
 For an interactive map of all public art in the area, visit RenoCulture.com.

-Set to open *November 22nd, lace up your skates and channel your inner Michelle Kwan at the downtown Reno ice rink at Greater Nevada Field.
+Set to open *November 21st, lace up your skates and channel your inner Michelle Kwan at the downtown Reno ice rink at Greater Nevada Field.

 *Weather conditions apply.
-Please visit Reno.Gov for up to date information.
+Please visit Reno.Gov for up-to-date information.

 Spend some time exploring the old mining town of Virginia City.
 The history and stories of this town are as rich and colorful as the buildings themselves.
 Thanksgiving weekend also marks the return of the Candy Cane Express.
-During the 50-minute scenic ride over the 140-year old V&T railroad route, enjoy hot cocoa, candy canes, and cookies on the festively decorated train!
+During the 50-minute scenic ride over the 140-year old V&T railroad route, enjoy hot cocoa, candy canes and cookies on the festively decorated train!

 Yes, Whitney Peak has an indoor climbing gym, but to get you outside, try their Guinness Book of World Records, “World’s Largest Climbing Wall.”
 The outdoor climbing wall is 164 ft tall and offers the best views and selfie opportunities with the Reno Arch.